ipapapa/IoT-MicroLocation/README.md

 # IoT-MicroLocation
 An end-to-end Internet of Things (IoT) software package for Micro-Location, Proximity Aware services and Geofencing using Apple's iBeacons and set of Cloud services.
-The project started at Purdue University by the team of Dr. Ioannis Papapanagiotou - ipapapan@purdue.edu.
+The project is a collaboration effort of the teams from Purdue University and North Carolina State University advised by Dr. Ioannis Papapanagiotou - ipapapan@purdue.edu.

 # Readme